HsiangHung/Machine_Learning_Note/Dimensionality_Reduction/Autoencoder/README.md

-#Dimensionality reduction using Keras Auto Encoder
+# Dimensionality reduction using Keras Auto Encoder

 Here we introdcue the autoencoder typically used for dimensionality reduction use cases where there are more number of features.
 This is an undercomplete autoencoder  −
   The size of hidden layer is smaller than the input layer.
 By reducing the hidden layer size we force the network to learn the important features of the dataset.

 For each machine learning model, the error is determined by noise, variance, and bias.
-Ensemble techs can help reduce variance, and bias (noise is irreducible error) [[1]][Gradient Boosting from scratch].
+Ensemble techs can help reduce variance, and bias (noise is irreducible error) [[1]][Dimensionality reduction using Keras Auto Encoder].

 An ensemble is just a **collection of predictors** which come together (e.g. mean of all predictions) to give a final prediction.
 The reason we use ensembles is that many different predictors trying to predict same target variable will perform a better job than any single predictor alone.
 Ensembling techniques are further classified into Bagging and Boosting.